cfung89/go_tmux_sessionizer/README.md

 ## Features

 - Fuzzyfind through directories and create a tmux session in the chosen directory.
+- Ignoring directories from the search space with a generic `tmsignore` file.
 - Custom TOML parser.
 - Parse TOML file and create tmux sessions, windows, panes based on the given configuration.
 - Copy template configuration files into project directory.